mattsn0222/Self-Driving-Car/README.md

   classifiers have to be developed for the two scenarios, or the one has to be very flexible with regards to the appearance of the lights and the
     background.

+Note the significant difference between the appearance of the real and simulated traffic lights lights, especially under poor exposure conditions (that last image is a "green"):

+![image5]
+![image6]
+![image7]

 In addition to this challenge, Carla runs a very old Tensorflow 1.3 and Python 2.7 environment, that rules out many off-the-shelf solutions